This information is for people who are looking after someone with cancer.

 There is a Carer Telephone Support Group run by Cancer Council NSW that allows you to connect with other people caring for a family member, friend or loved one with a cancer diagnosis.
 This group provides the opportunity and space to share and discuss what it is like to be caring for someone with cancer.

 There is an online forum where you can talk with someone who is caring for someone with cancer.
 You may like to share your own thoughts on what is going on for you with others in a similar situation.
 The Cancer Council Online Community website provides this opportunity.

 You may find the information on the Coping with advanced cancer page helpful.

 You might find the information about palliative care helpful and answers to some of the frequently asked questions and a range of recommended resources on our Palliative Care page.

 You may find the information on our Coping with the practical issues after a cancer diagnosis page helpful.

-There are many booklets, pamphlets and CDs with information about cancer and these are available to download from this website or you may like to contact Cancer Council 13 11 20 to request a copy be sent to you.
+There are many booklets and resources with information about cancer and these are available to download from this website or you may like to phone Cancer Council 13 11 20 to request a copy be sent to you.